Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 ### a.
 Pause Function

-Player can press "P" key to manually pause the game.
+Press "P" key to pause the game.

 Upon pressing "P," a pause menu appears.

 Pause Menu Options:
 - Resume: Allows the player to continue the game from where it was paused.
-- Restart Level: Restarts the current level from the beginning.
+- Restart Level: Restarts the current level.
 - Back To Main Menu: Takes the player back to the main menu.

-Resume Functionality:
 Player can also press "P" key again while in the pause menu to resume the game.

-Auto-Pause on Frame Loss:
-The game detects frame loss or window focus loss and automatically pauses the game.
+Auto-Pause on Frame Loss: The game detects frame loss or window focus loss and automatically pauses the game.

-#### The related class and methods can be found in package pauseGame.

 ### b.
 Sound Effects

 Sound effects will be triggers when the condition occurs.